Keyboard shortcuts

 You can add your own operators.
 See Custom Operators for details.

-Custom operators follow the same syntax:
+Custom operators follow the same syntax in rules:

 { "myop": [arg1, arg2] }